 Mandating the COVID-19 vaccine for all staff or you will be dismissed

+Mandatory jab, SPC refuses to back down, is certainly controversial.
 Shepperton based food manufacturer, SPC, has become the first Australian company to mandate the COVID-19 vaccine for all of its 450 onsite staff and visitors.
-SPC is refusing to back down on their vaccine mandate policy for staff due to the recent the increased risk of transmission posed by the Delta variant of the COVID-19 virus.
-SPC requires that all staff receive their first dose of the COVID-19 vaccine by November 2021 and this mandate has not been made pursuant to a public health order.
+SPC is refusing to back down on their vaccine mandate policy for staff.
+Due to the recent the increased risk of transmission posed by the Delta variant of the COVID-19 virus.
+SPC requires that all staff receive their first dose of the COVID-19 vaccine by November 2021.
+This mandate has not been made pursuant to a public health order.
+If employees are not vaccinated by the stipulated timelines you will face dismissal.
 Rather, the Chairman of SPC, Hussein Rifai, explained that the decision stems from SPC’s workplace health and safety obligations to their employees and business associates.

 However, the Australian Manufacturing Workers’ Union (AMWU) contend that SPC failed to properly consult with them and their employees over their new mandatory vaccination policies.
-AMWU say SPC’s planned timeline for workers to be vaccinated – to be booked in by September and vaccinated by November – is unrealistic as some working people are still not eligible or otherwise able to access the vaccine.
-The AMWU backs vaccination but claims that SPC’s plans to call for mandatory vaccination of workers needs to come with proper consultation.
+AMWU say SPC’s planned timeline for workers to be vaccinated.
+To be booked in by September and vaccinated by November – is unrealistic as some working people are still not eligible or otherwise able to access the vaccine.
+Added that they may be dismissed and this would be unfair.
+The AMWU backs vaccination.
+But claims that SPC’s plans to call for mandatory vaccination of workers needs to come with proper consultation.

-In light of SPC’s “lawful and reasonable direction” to their employees, food manufacturers and the Australian Food and Grocery Council have called on the Federal Government to clarify the legality of policies which mandate a vaccine.
+In light of SPC’s “lawful and reasonable direction” to their employees.
+Food manufacturers and the Australian Food and Grocery Council have called on the Federal Government to clarify the legality of policies which mandate a vaccine.
+Particularly the consequences of a pending dismissal.
 The Fair Work Ombudsman’s current stance is for employers to assume that they can’t require their employees to be vaccinated against COVID-19.
-Given that a fruit and vegetable giant, such as SPC, has made the move to mandate vaccinations, the Fair Work Ombudsman is now forced to consider this position further and they are set to provide advisory guidance shortly.
+Given that a fruit and vegetable giant, such as SPC, has made the move to mandate vaccinations.
+The Fair Work Ombudsman is now forced to consider this position further and they are set to provide advisory guidance shortly.

 Federal Government’s Position on Mandatory COVID-19 Vaccination Policy